-What is it about summertime that brings on the seafood cravings?
-This easy cold crab cocktail dip is an old favorite that I would make any time we stayed at the beach.
+This easy cold crab dip recipe is an old favorite that I used to make any time we stayed at the beach.

 It’s laid back and simple with only a few ingredients, and brings those beachy vibes to anywhere you might be.
 And bonus – it’s keto-friendly, low carb and naturally gluten free.